farzad-yousefi/Assessment-of-online-news-popularity/README.md

-# Assessment-of-online-news-popularity
+# Assessment of Online News Popularity

 ## Introduction:
 Predicting popularity in the Internet is a challenging and non-trivial task due to a multitude of factors impacting the distribution of the information: external context, social network of the publishing party, relevance of the video to the final user, etc. In this project, I have tried to use LSTM RNN to predict the popularity of online articles from mashable.com by using only the title of the articles.

-## CSV file description:
+## CSV File Description:
 There is a csv file in this repo: [OnlineNewsPopularity.csv](https://github.com/farzad-yousefi/Assessment-of-online-news-popularity/blob/master/OnlineNewsPopularity.csv.)

 This file was downloaded from [UCI Machine Learning Repository.](https://archive.ics.uci.edu/ml/datasets/online+news+popularity) The first column in this file has the urls of articles: